These Three Remain: Relationship to Pride and Prejudice

 These Three Remain quite closely follows the plot of the last chapters of Austen's novel, primarily because Elizabeth Bennet is once again in the picture.
 Unique to this book are its vivid glimpses of Regency London's high society, underworld, and political scene.
 Some compelling characters are new creations (Lady Monmouth and Lord Brougham, for example), while others (like Colonel Fitzwilliam and Anne de Bourgh) are given much more color and depth.
 Anne de Bourgh reveals herself to be a budding writer of novels and not at all interested in becoming mistress of a great country house, as Lady Catherine intends.
 In doing so, she relieves Darcy of any obligation to consider marriage to her, allowing him to propose to Elizabeth.

-References to historical people, places and events

-The author chose to set the novels in the trilogy in a definite historical time, namely late 1811 to late 1812.
-Letters between characters are dated appropriately.
-Contemporary events are referenced, and in some cases have a significant effect on the plot.

-At Lady Sylvanie's house Darcy is questioned by a man whom Lady Sylvanie addresses as "Bellingham", and who is a fervent supporter of the cause of Irish independence from Britain.
-Later in the novel Dy Brougham is unable to directly help Darcy locate Wickham as he is involved in the investigation of the assassination of Spencer Perceval, the then Prime Minister.
-The actual event involved a man named John Bellingham.
-However the real-life Bellingham was carrying out a grudge that had nothing to do with Ireland.

-There are also references to the War of 1812 where the United States of America attacked Canada, provoking a British response that included an attack on the US capital.
-One character mentions that Darcy is trading with the US even though the two countries are at war.
-Dy Brougham re-appears late in the novel having been on a secret mission to America.